uniport/uniport-gateway/server/src/test/resources/configs/standalone-auth/README.md

 ## Configuration

-### Portal-Gateway
+### Uniport-Gateway

-The `portal-gateway` is configured such that it has a single entrypoint on port `20000`.
+The `uniport-gateway` is configured such that it has a single entrypoint on port `20000`.
 The entrypoint has the following middleware:

 * OpenTelemetry - enables tracing
 * Session - configures a session